Children Embracing in Circle

 Welcome To My Website!

 My name is Dr. Debbie Harnois, and I am the school counselor at MCE.
 Most students and parents call me Dr. Debbie.
 I have been in education for 19 years serving students in a variety of roles ---- elementary substitute teacher, pre-k paraprofessional, middle school counselor, and high school counselor.
-This is my fourth year at Mulberry Creek Elementary.
+This is my fifth year at Mulberry Creek Elementary.

 I am married, have one daughter and two teenage grandchildren.
 When I'm not working, I enjoy spending time with my family.
 We love the outdoors, and we spend a lot of time hiking and exploring different areas of the country.
 We refer to these trips as our "Lewis and Clark Expeditions", which provides us with the opportunity to explore our beautiful nation and meet interesting people.
 I am an avid SEC football fan.
 On Saturdays, we enjoy watching SEC college football or traveling to Tuscaloosa to cheer on our favorite team.
 Roll Tide!

 I adore my MCE students, and it is a pleasure to come to work every day.
 I am blessed to be employed in Harris County, and I especially love being here among the people of this awesome community.
 If you have ever heard that we are a family, it is true.
 We take care of our people, and we love our children!